bobbingwide/oik-shortcodes/readme.txt

 First version for oik-plugins.com, depends on oik v1.17 and oik-fields v1.18, oik-plugins v1.1

 == Changelog ==
+= 1.35.0 =
+* Added: add oiksc_create_or_update_block AJAX function, [github bobbingwide oik-shortcodes issues 64]
+* Added: add Documentation link field to Block CPT, [github bobbingwide oik-shortcodes issues 61]
+* Changed: Move the core/more block to after the oik-block/blockinfo block
+* Fixed: Remove the second more from the block CPT template

 = 1.34.1 =
 * Changed: Improved [blocks] shortcode for ad-hoc usage, [github bobbingwide oik-shortcodes issues 70]
 * Changed: Display Blocks tab in a table with Title, Excerpt and taxonomies, [github bobbingwide oik-shortcodes issues 61]